gotonode/compress/docs/WEEK3.md

 How to split up tests on my Huffman coding, since I'd of course like to test compression and decompression in a different method, but how can one test decompression if there's nothing to decompress.
 So first I'll have to compress something; or, alternatively, supply test data with my program (but I'd like to avoid this and generate all of them on the fly).

 I added a bit 0 into the beginning of the file to indicate it's a Huffman coded file, and a bit 1 for LZW files.
 An alternative is to ask the user each time which algorithm was used.
 But I'm not sure adding that bit is a good thing.
-But it seems to be a better idea than to constantly bother the user.

 ##### What I'll do next